shoaib-1729/Blog-App/README.md

 ## 💖 Thanks

-Thank you for checking out BlogSphere!
+Thank you for checking out BloomVerse!
 We hope you find it useful and enjoyable.

 This is written by [readme.ai](https://readme-generator-phi.vercel.app/), your go-to platform for generating beautiful and informative README files.